eazyistired/attack-defense-music-genre-classification/README.md

 # Adversarial Music Genre Classification

-This project implements a baseline **Convolutional Neural Network (CNN)** for music genre classification and evaluates its robustness against a **Projected Gradient Descent (PGD)** adversarial attack.
+This project implements a baseline **Convolutional Neural Network (CNN)** for music genre classification and evaluates its robustness against adversarial attacks.

 ***